 Pregnancy following a stillbirth is a time of anxiety as well as joy.
 There is some advice here on the care you should get and how you can take care of yourself.

 In all too many cases when a baby is stillborn there is no obvious cause.
 These baby’s deaths remain ‘unexplained’, which can be very hard for grieving parents who want to know why their baby has died.
 There is still a lack of research into the causes of pregnancy complications and loss, and that is why Tommy’s funds research into the causes of stillbirth, miscarriage and premature birth.

 Together for change

-Our recent campaign calls for those who have been affected by baby loss to come together, to support each other and to campaign for change.
+Our ongoing campaign calls for those who have been affected by baby loss to come together, to support each other and to campaign for change.
 Read more about it here.

 Information and support on stillborn baby post-mortems

 Many women who suffer a stillbirth don't notice any changes.
 However, there are some things that you should look for during your pregnancy.

 Information and support for parents on coping with grief after having a stillborn baby.